An International Fish Biology and Fisheries Society

 If you would like to contribute to the newsletter please get in contact with Paul ASAP.
 Click Here to Email Paul

-This Year's FSBI Medal Winners
+Congratulations to 2024's FSBI Medal Winners

 Each year, the FSBI awards medals for lifelong individual contributions to fish biology and/or fisheries science, with a focus on ground-breaking research; for lifelong individual or team contributions to conservation, training or public understanding of the disciplines; and for individual exceptional advances in early career within these disciplines.